 - Risk spreading available.
 Diversify your portfolio by choosing an ETF or index fund to reduce volatility.

 - ASX trading hours.
-ASX trading hours (10:00am to 4:00pm Sydney time, Monday to Friday) are 14 hours ahead of US time (depending on the time of year), which can be inconvenient when placing price-sensitive orders.
+ASX trading hours (10:00am to 4:00pm Sydney time, Monday to Friday) are 2-3 hours ahead of Singapore (depending on the time of year), which is quite convenient for investors trading from Singapore.

 - Foreign currency risk.
-Having a trading account in USD, and trading in shares priced in AUD, exposes you to foreign currency risk and foreign exchange conversion fees.
+Having a trading account in SGD, and trading in shares priced in AUD, exposes you to foreign currency risk and foreign exchange conversion fees.

 - Foreign event volatility.
-Australian share prices are subject to volatility caused by events occurring in Australia only, whose potential effects may not be immediately apparent to US investors.
+Australian share prices are subject to volatility caused by events occurring in Australia only, whose potential effects may not be immediately apparent to Singaporean investors.